 1. View Angle From Backyard

 The view angle calculates the maximum angle (in degrees) that opens up to scenery or nature from your backyard.
 The degrees measured are 0 to 180, showing the maximum angle of scenery viewable from your backyard, with 0 indicating that there is no scenic view at all from your backyard, and 180 indicating that the view is scenic from every angle.
+Therefore, if your house view is looking over Lake Norman then your scenic view would be 180.
+Thus, making your home more valuable to sell.

 2. Frontage Length